 Some speech recognition solutions, including Fusion Narrate, let you use your phone to dictate.
-By downloading the Fusion Narrate Keyboard app, you can start dictating with just your smartphone.
+By downloading the Fusion Narrate Keyboard app, you can start dictating with just your smartphone – giving you a mobile voice recognition microphone.
 The limitation to this, of course, is a lower vocal clarity in your dictations.
 You can still make high quality dictations using your phone through Bluetooth dictation microphones like the Impact MB Pro listed above.

 Searching for speech recognition software?

 Start recording your dictations accurately with our easy-to-use platform, Fusion Narrate.